rabi334/JOB-SITE.servlets.jdbc.MySQL.Project/README.md

 # Java Dynamic Web Project

 ## Description
-This project is a Java Dynamic Web Application that utilizes JDBC for data storage in MySQL, servlets for backend processing, and JSP files for the frontend.
-It demonstrates a simple web application architecture with CRUD operations.
+This project demonstrates the implementation of a simple web application architecture using:

+JDBC: For data storage and interaction with a MySQL database.

+Servlets: For backend processing and managing HTTP requests and responses.

+JSP: For dynamic frontend rendering.

+The application supports CRUD operations (Create, Read, Update, Delete), showcasing an end-to-end web development workflow.

 ## Features
 - User Authentication